What's involved in a continence assessment?

 A Continence assessment will require you to visit a continence health professional.
 You will be asked to share your story and asked to fill out a chart to show when you pass urine (wee) or have a bowel motion (poo).
 A physical examination is likely as this will help the health professional to know what kind of continence problem you have.

 Once the type and causes of the problem have been identified the continence health professional can develop a management strategy for your needs.

-The sorts of questions that will be asked during a continence assessment include:
+These are the sorts of questions that you may be asked during a continence assessment:

 - How often do you go to the toilet?

 - How much urine (wee) do you pass?

 - What do your bowel motions (poo) look like?

 - How often and how much do you leak urine?

 - What is your fluid and diet intake?

 - What medications are you currently taking?